monmon2003/Resume_Ranker/README.md

 This is a Streamlit application for ranking resumes based on their relevance to a provided job description.
 This application generates a sample resume based on the job description provided by the user.
-Based on the sample resume generated by the LLM, the scores are calculated for the uploaded resumes, which are used to rank the resumes.
+Based on the sample resume generated by the LLM, the scores are calculated for the uploaded resumes by finding the similarities between them.
+The scores are then used to rank the resumes.

 ## Installation